Jhgomez/StudyNotes/Android/gradle.md

 # Creating Custom Android Gradle Plugins
-If you want to create a customs gradle plugin for Android most likely you will need to extedn AGP, [here](https://developer.android.com/build/extend-agp) is a guide to extend your build and write gradle plugins for Android that extend the AGP
+If you want to create a customs gradle plugin for Android most likely you will need to extedn AGP, [here](https://developer.android.com/build/extend-agp) is a guide to extend your build and write gradle plugins for Android that extend the , this is used when creating convention plugins

 # Manage Your Build
 If you need to refresh the Gradle configurations of the "Android Gradle Plugin" for your Android's project app module you can search for